 Should fader replacement become necessary any of the faders can be replaced by removing the bottom side cover.
-Remove the 2 screws securing the fader and disconnect the connector.
-Replace with a new fader assembly.
+Remove the 2 screws securing the fader.
+If the connector is obstructed by the power supply remove the 3 screws securing the power supply.
+Carefully disconnect the fader connector and replace with the new fader assembly.
+Assemble in reverse order.